Tyrrrz/route-descriptor/README.md

 ### Routes with optional positional parameters

-Some routes may have optional positional parameters.
+Some routes may have positional parameters which are optional.
 They need to be marked with the `?` modifier in the template:

 ```ts
 import { route } from 'route-descriptor';